-Some of Richard’s most recent conducting engagements include Lucia di Lammermoor and Laughter and Tears (featuring I Pagliacci), The Flying Dutchman, I Puritani, a Mother’s Day concert, La Traviata, Norma, and The Riders (Grandage), a Gala concert at Monash Robert Blackwood Hall, and an ANZAC remembrance concert, for which he had been commissioned to compose a work, as well as composing The Pied Piper, all for Victorian Opera.
-He conducted the ANZAC remembrance concert for the Tasmanian Symphony Orchestra in 2015 and returned to the TSO and the Australian Composers School last year.
+Further recent conducting engagements include State Opera South Australia’s presentation of Richard Meale’s Voss and The Pearlfishers, and the premiere of his new Christmas oratorio, Nativity, with the Adelaide Symphony Orchestra.
+For Victorian Opera, Elektra, Butterfly Lovers (Mills), Rossini’s La Cenerentola, Salome, Parsifal, Heroic Bel Canto, The Barber of Seville, William Tell (Rossini), I Capuleti e i Monteccchi (Bellini) and Pélleas et Mélisande (Debussy) all for Victorian Opera, as well as returning to the Tasmanian Symphony Orchestra.
+Also for Victorian Opera: Tis Pity: An Operatic Fantasia, (which he also composed and arranged), La Sonnambula, Lucia di Lammermoor and Laughter and Tears (featuring I Pagliacci), The Flying Dutchman, I Puritani, a Mother’s Day concert, La Traviata, Norma, and The Riders (Grandage), a Gala concert at Monash Robert Blackwood Hall, and an ANZAC remembrance concert, for which he had been commissioned to compose a work, as well as composing The Pied Piper.
+He conducted the ANZAC remembrance concert for the Tasmanian Symphony Orchestra in 2015 and returned to the TSO and the Australian Composers School in 2016.
 He has also conducted The Barber of Seville, Norma, Die Fledermaus, La Sonnambula, Peter Grimes and Elektra (West Australian Opera); Proms Concert (Canberra Symphony Orchestra); The Love of the Nightingale (Opera Australia); Melbourne Symphony Orchestra, premiering his new Organ Concerto, and the Australian Youth Orchestra.

 Richard Mills conducts all the major orchestras in Australia and regularly performs in major Australian Festivals.
 He made his debut as an opera conductor at Opera Queensland with The Magic Flute.
-Now, through his work with West Australian Opera, he has a large repertoire of standard works, as well as a reputation for conducting contemporary opera and his own compositions.
+Now, through his work with West Australian Opera and Victorian Opera, he has a large repertoire of standard works, as well as a reputation for conducting contemporary opera and his own compositions.
 He is one of the few Australian composers who have been commissioned to write operas for main stage performances in Australia, and whose works have been performed in a number of seasons.
 Victorian State Opera commissioned Richard to write an opera of Ray Lawler’s Summer of the Seventeenth Doll, which premiered in Melbourne in 1996, and received Sydney performances in the Opera Australia season in 1999.
 Batavia was commissioned by Opera Australia and premiered at the Melbourne Festival in 2001 to great critical acclaim, consequently receiving a number of Green Room and Helpmann Awards including Best Opera and Best New Australian Work.
 In 2004, he conducted a revival of Batavia in Perth, when it was presented as a joint production between the Perth International Arts Festival, Opera Australia and West Australian Opera.
 It was mounted again in the Opera Australia Sydney winter season in 2006.
 Richard’s third opera, The Love of the Nightingale, premiered at the 2007 UWA Perth International Arts Festival conducted by Richard with further performances in Melbourne for Victorian Opera and Brisbane for Opera Queensland that year.
-This opera received several nominations for 2007 Helpmann Awards including Best New Australian Work, Best Opera and Best Music Direction and received four Awards including that of Best Music Direction for Richard, and was presented by Opera Australia in Sydney in 2011.
+This opera, most recently presented by Opera Australia in Sydney in 2011, received several nominations for 2007 Helpmann Awards including Best New Australian Work, Best Opera and Best Music Direction and received four Awards including that of Best Music Direction for Richard.

-Some of Richard Mills’ most recent compositions include a score for the Australian Ballet and his Passion According to St. Mark which premiered around Australia in 2009.
-His song cycle Songlines of the Heart’s Desire received its European premiere at the 2010 Edinburgh Festival and his Organ Concerto was premiered with Calvin Bowman and the Melbourne Symphony in August 2011.
+Some of Richard Mills’ more significant compositions include a score for the Australian Ballet; Passion According to St. Mark; his song cycle Songlines of the Heart’s Desire, which received its European premiere at the 2010 Edinburgh Festival; and his Organ Concerto, which was premiered by Calvin Bowman with the Melbourne Symphony Orchestra in August 2011.